Bacillus

 • Dental caries is caused by Str.
 Mutans.

-• It produces enzyme called glucosyltransferase
+• It produces an enzyme called glucosyltransferase

 • This enzyme breaks down dietary sucrose production.